The past month or so, I've been doing a lot of reflecting.

 I'm of the mindset that resolutions are pretty lame.

-In fact, as I was watching the Today show this morning, I began getting just a tad bit annoyed.
+Today show this morning, I began getting just a tad bit annoyed.

 I began thinking about this cycle of unrealistic expectations and inevitable let-downs.